 Let’s start first giving some perspective what models are actually giving the most revenues.
 In 2013, App Store, reported that free apps brought the 71% of the revenue!
 Even more than paid apps… how’s that even possible!?

 Ok, let’s discuss some revenue models to understand this.
-There are 3 main models:
+There are 3 main models

-Subscriptions is also a model worth doing a special mention.
+Subscription-based revenue are also a model worth doing a special mention.
 It brings a steady flow of income to companies and usually comes in different tiers to fulfill users need.
 But, it has to be flexible enough, because it might limit hard core users which might be willing to pay more for taking the product to a new level.

-If something is not accurate please leave a comment or if you are wondering about a company not listed here, let me know and I will add it :)
+Click at the companies logos to see if their revenue models are profitable or not.
+You might get surprised!
+If some information is not accurate please leave a comment and if you are wondering about another company not listed here, let me know and I will add it :)